-DC overcurrent protection is not included in the inverter - for safety reasons, and to comply with electrical code regulations - it must be provided as part of the installation.
+DC overcurrent protection is not included in the inverter, it must be provided as part of the installation.
+This requirement is needed in order to comply with electrical code regulations and for safety reasons.
 The DC overcurrent protection device must be installed in the positive DC cable line, it can be a fuse or a circuit breaker, and it must be DC rated.
 It must be correctly sized according to the size of DC cables being used, which means it is required to open before the cable reaches its maximum current carrying capability, thereby preventing a fire.
-In a residential or commercial electrical installation, standard safety practices require both overcurrent protection and a disconnect switch.
+The NEC requires both overcurrent protection and a disconnect switch.
 If a circuit breaker is used as the overcurrent protection device, it can also be used as the required DC disconnect.

 If a fuse is used as an overcurrent device, a Class-T type or equivalent is recommended.
 This fuse type is rated for DC operation, can handle the high short-circuit currents, and has a time delay that allows for momentary current surges from the inverter without opening the fuse.
-However, because the fuse can be energized from both directions, if it is accessible to unqualified persons standard safety practices require that it be installed in a manner that the power must be disconnected on both ends of the fuse before servicing.
+However, because the fuse can be energized from both directions, if it is accessible to unqualified persons the NEC requires that it be installed in such a manner that the power must be disconnected on both ends of the fuse before servicing.